-Yes No
+No

 Committee Details of the Procedures Executive N/A Audit and Risk The Charter requires the General Manager of the Corporation to render to the Audit and Risk Committee an annual report on the activities, purpose, authority, responsibility, and performance of the internal audit department of the Corporation.
-The Audit_and Risk Committee shall have unlimited direct access to the internal and external auditors of the Corporation, as well as to the management and staff of the Corporation, particularly the Chief Executive Officer and the Chief Financial Officer.
-In this connection, the Audit and Risk Committee may request the auditors and the management of the Corporation to be present at such meetings of the Audit and Risk Committee as the Audit_and Risk Committee may require.
-Under the CG Manual, the The Internal Auditor is also required to submit to the Audit and Risk Committee and Management an annual report on the internal audit department's activities, responsibilities and performance relative to the audit plans and strategies as approved by the Audit and Risk Committee.
+The Audit and Risk Committee shall have unlimited direct access to the internal and external auditors of the Corporation, as well as to the management and staff of the Corporation, particularly the Chief Executive Officer and the Chief Financial Officer.
+In this connection, the Audit and Risk Committee may request the auditors and the management of the Corporation to be present at such meetings of the Audit and Risk Committee as the Audit and Risk Committee may require.
+The Internal Auditor is also required to submit to the Audit and Risk Committee and Management an annual report on the internal audit department's activities, responsibilities and performance relative to the audit plans and strategies as approved by the Audit and Risk Committee.
 The annual report should include significant risk exposures, control issues and such other matters as may be needed or requested by the Board and Management.
 Nomination The Nomination Committee, subject to the approval of the Board, shall promulgate the rules, guidelines and criteria to govern the conduct of the nomination.
 Only the candidates whose nominations are confirmed by the Nomination Committee to be in accordance with such rules, guidelines and criteria shall be eligible to be elected as independent directors.
 Remuneration The Hotel Management Executive Committee of the Corporation, which performs the functions of the Remuneration Committee, gathers and reviews market information on salary or compensation of other hotels in making its decisions and recommendations.
 Corporate Governance The Corporate Governance Committee is tasked to assist the Board in ensuring compliance with and proper observance of corporate governance principles and practices.
-Its duties and functions, include, among others: Oversees the implementation of the corporate governance framework and periodically reviews the said framework to ensure that it remains appropriate in light of material changes to the Corporation's size, complexity and business strategy, as well as its business and regulatory environments; Oversees the periodic performance evaluation of the Board and its committees as well as executive management, and conducts an annual self-evaluation of its performance; Ensures that the results of the Board evaluation are shared, discussed, and that concrete action plans are developed and implemented to address the identified areas for improvement.
+Its duties and functions, include, among others: Oversees the implementation of the corporate governance framework and periodically reviews the said framework to ensure that it remains appropriate in light of material changes to the Corporation's size, complexity and business strategy, as well as its business and regulatory environments; Oversees the periodic performance evaluation of the Board and its committees as well as executive management, and conducts an annual self-evaluation of its performance: Ensures that the results of the Board evaluation are shared.